Natosevic/AzRgRemover/README.md

 ### About
 Simple PowerShell script for bulk removal of resource groups and resources.
-Provided a Subscription ID or name, and an optional filter, the script will set the Azure context, list all the resource groups matching the filter (all, of filter is not provided) and remove them upon confirmation.
+Provided a Subscription ID or name, and an optional filter, the script will set the Azure context, list all the resource groups matching the filter and remove them upon confirmation.
+If the filter is omitted, * will be used as default, matching all the resource groups in the subscription.

 ### Parameters: